Shellanigans/PIK/README.md

 ## Functions

-If you want to get really fancy then you can actually create shorthand for yourself to repeate specific parts multiple times.
-In the "Functions" textbox add a line {FUNCTIONS}.
-Then create a functions by starting a line below that with {FUNCTION NAME THING} like so:
+If you want to get really fancy then you can actually create shorthand for yourself to repeat specific parts multiple times.
+To do this, create a function by starting a line below that with {FUNCTION NAME THING} like so:

 ```
-{FUNCTIONS}
 {FUNCTION NAME THING}
 ```

 Then type out the keystrokes just like you would in the main window and end it with {FUNCTION END}.
 This allows you to specify the function in the main window as {THING}.
 Just make sure to call each function on their own line.
 You can specify multiple functions and you can even nest them together.
-To stop declaring funtions (this is required) add the line {FUNCTIONS END}.
 A complete example would look like this:

 ```
-{FUNCTIONS}
 {FUNCTION NAME THING1}
 Thing 1{ENTER}
 {FUNCTION END}